General Info – summary

 Tree

 This rigid, spiny shrub or small, slender Tree may reach 7m high.
 The Stem (main axis of the plant, the leaf and flower bearing as distinguished from the root-bearing axis) is usually up to 11cm wide.
-The smooth Bark is initially greenish grey-white and hairy.
+The relatively smooth Bark is initially greenish grey-white and hairy.
 The bark becomes brown, slightly ridged and fissured with age (photo 296).
-The Branches have thin, single, straight and sharp Spines that are up to 8cm long (photo 457).
-Young slender, pale grey branches have visible Lenticels (usually raised corky oval or elongated areas on the plant that allows the uncontrolled interchange of gases with the environment – photo 457).
+The branches have thin, single, straight, pail and sharp Spines that are up to 8cm long (photo 457).
+Young slender, pale grey branches are hairy and have visible Lenticels (usually raised corky oval or elongated areas on the plant that allows the uncontrolled interchange of gases with the environment – photo 457).

 Leaves

-The smallish, simple, waxy, shiny (photo 456) evergreen and alternate Leaves are arranged in an almost horizontal plane (photo 301).
-They are oval to ovate (shape of an egg with the widest point closest to the petiole) to elliptic or oval and up to 4,5 x 3cm (photo 301).
+The smallish, simple, waxy, shiny evergreen and alternate Leaves (photo 456) are arranged in an almost horizontal plane (photo 301).
+They are oval to ovate (shape of an egg with the widest point closest to the petiole (photo 301) to elliptic and up to 4,5 x 3cm.
 Larger leaves are usually found on coppice shoots (young tree stems are repeatedly cut/burned down to near ground level may cause regrowth from the stump or roots).
 The Upper surface becomes dark green, and the Lower surface is a lighter green.
-The Apex is blunted pointed, tapering or round and the leaf Base is usually rounded, square or cordate (heart shaped – photo 456).
+The Apex is bluntly pointed, tapering or round (photo 456) and the leaf Base is usually rounded, square or cordate (heart shaped – photo 456).
 There are 3-5 distinct Veins arising from the base (photo 804) that are more visible below.
-Lateral veins are more visible below (photo 804).
-The Spines may pass between the leaf bases (photo below).
-The Blade is thinnish, hairy only when young and becomes smoother with age.
+The Lateral veins are more visible below (photo 804).
+The Spines may emerge close the leaf bases (photo 456).
+The Blade is thinnish, hairy only when young, and becomes smoother with age.
 The Midrib is clearer below and may be situated to one side.
-The shallowly toothed Margin may be wavy and entire (with a continuous margin, not in any way indented) or obscurely scalloped.
-The Petiole (leaf stalk) is short: 2-3mm long (just visible in photo 456 – LHS).
+The Margin may be wavy and entire (with a continuous margin, not in any way indented) or obscurely toothed.
+The Petiole (leaf stalk) is short: 2-3mm long (photo 301).
 Stipules (basal appendages of the petiole) are absent.

 Flowers